SiaFoundation/siad/modules/renter/skynetportals/README.md

  - `Portals` returns the list of known Skynet portals and whether they are public
  - `New` creates and returns a new Skynet Portals List
- - `UpdateSkynetPortals` updates the Portals List
+ - `UpdatePortals` updates the Portals List